DaPigGuy/PiggyCustomEnchants/README.md

   * This includes plugins that modify PocketMine-MP's behavior directly, such as TeaSpoon.

 ## Additional Information
-* We do not support any spoons.
-Anything to do with spoons (Issues or PRs) will be ignored.
-* We are using the following virions: [Commando](https://github.com/ParoxityTeam/Commando) and [libFormAPI](https://github.com/jojoe77777/FormAPI).
-    * **Unless you know what you are doing, use the pre-compiled phar from [Poggit-CI](https://poggit.pmmp.io/ci/DaPigGuy/PiggyCustomEnchants/~) and not GitHub.**
-    * If you wish to run it via source, check out [DEVirion](https://github.com/poggit/devirion).
 * Detailed Plugin Setup, Custom Enchantment List, & API Documentation available at [PiggyDocs](https://piggydocs.aericio.net/PiggyCustomEnchants.html).

 ## License